BadEnd777/Personal-Website/README.md

 ## Technologies Used

--   [Vite](https://vitejs.dev/) — Build tool for modern web development
+-   [Next.js](https://nextjs.org/) — The React framework for production
--   [SolidJS](https://solidjs.com/) — Performant and flexible JavaScript library for building user interfaces
+-   [Shadcn UI](https://ui.shadcn.com/) — A JavaScript library for building user interfaces
 -   [Tailwind CSS](https://tailwindcss.com/) — A utility-first CSS framework for rapid UI development
 -   [TypeScript](https://www.typescriptlang.org/) — A typed superset of JavaScript that compiles to plain JavaScript